mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 #### Labs ####
 * Laboratory sessions will be conducted to complement lecture and support the application of materials learned.
-* Attendance and participation is required.
+* Attendance and participation is required, however, some leeway may be considered for students with extenuating circumstances
 * The lab will consist in part of short lecture and hands on exercises that will assist in the learning process.
 * For each lab meeting, there will be a score given and is based on attendance and successful completion of lab exercises.